rebelsky/sams-assorted-musings-reflections/grinnell-trads-grinnell-lecture.md

 I find all three winners of the "Honored Grinnell Lecturer" award to be quite deserving.
 They are excellent scholars and teachers.
 But I also know that we have lots of excellent scholars and teachers.
-Why do have only a few times per year in which our own faculty give lectures [17]?
+Why do we have only a few times per year in which our own faculty give lectures [17]?
 I've written before about how much I value [Scholars' Convocation](convocation).
 If we had faculty do five-to-ten convocations each semester, filled in with the "distinguished speaker" convos and